 Tourist hot spots

-Since there is so much to do in Berlin, it would be impossible for us to give you the definitive list of the top tourist hot spots but weve rounded up the top 5 things we think shouldnt be missed on your trip.
-Whether youre visiting for a long weekend or something a bit more leisurely, here are our top 5 tourist destinations in Berlin.
+Since there is so much to do in Berlin, it would be impossible for us to give you the definitive list of the top tourist hot spots but weve rounded up the top five things we think shouldnt be missed on your trip.

 - Home of the German Parliament, the Reichstag is one of the most visited sites in Berlin and once youve been you can see why.
 Take a lift to the top of the building to the roof terrace and dome to experience unparalleled views of Tiergarten, the Hyde Park of Berlin covering 519 acres of forested land.
-A word of warning: if you want to go to the top you really need to book in advance - use the link here!
+If you want to go to the top you really need to book in advance.
 You can book on the day but theres no guarantee of space.
 Wed also recommended booking an early appointment to avoid the crowds of school parties and tourists.
 And dont forget your passport.
 No passport.
 No entry.

 - U-Bahn: Bundestag